solana-foundation/solana-improvement-documents/proposals/0001-simd-process.md

 far the most effective way to see a proposal through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.

+### Implemented

+When all relevant teams have completed development of the SIMD's feature, the SIMD is "Implemented".

+### Activated

+A proposal will have the status Activated once it has been implemented, tested, and finally activated on mainnet beta.

 ### Living